 |Metro Area||Annual Mean Salary||Employment|

-Top 1 Graduate Schools with School Psychology Programs in South Dakota
+Top 1 Graduate Schools with School Psychology Graduate Degree Programs in South Dakota